 The two leading instructors are Michael Vawter and John Kammerer, who have extensive education and experience in music and electronics.
 There are also special guest instructors.
 Sessions last five days and take place either on the UCLA or University of Washington campuses.
 Teenagers get the chance to learn with professional equipment and even release a collaborative track with their peers at the end of the session.

 The camp focuses on several aspects of production, including the technical aspects, collaboration, and performance.
+They can also learn how to play the guitar.
 Campers get one-on-one time with instructors and work with a small group to create a music track.
 They leave with a live recording of their performance and the sample track they make.

 From the well-established DePaul University School of Music faculty based in Chicago, Summer Music at DePaul offers serious, budding musicians the chance to hone their skills while learning from professional musicians.
 Participants can challenge their abilities in areas such as chamber music and jazz or tackle workshops that can richen their music education.